WE ARE HIRING!

 Sheriff’s Deputies have the authority to enforce laws in cities and towns as well as rural areas within Bottineau County.
 While many of the responsibilities are regulated by the state and federal government, the Sheriff's primary role is still to preserve peace and order in the county.

-The Sheriff’s Office also operates a new state-of-the-art 26 bed Correctional Center housing both sentenced and pre-sentenced inmates for Bottineau and neighboring counties.
+The Sheriff’s Office also operates a state-of-the-art 26 bed Correctional Center housing both sentenced and pre-sentenced inmates for Bottineau and neighboring counties.

 Emergency Dial 9-1-1